What are your rights when buying things in an online auction?

 A Toyota HiAce campervan was listed on Trade Me as "in perfect mechanical condition".
 The van sold for $11,000 but the buyer subsequently discovered it had an illegal warrant of fitness, uncertified modifications and needed $16,000 of repairs.
 The Disputes Tribunal held the seller had misrepresented the van's condition and the buyer was entitled to cancel the contract.
 The seller was ordered to repay the $11,000 and collect the van at his own expense.

 Degree of influence

-To succeed in a claim under the CRA, you have to do more than just prove the seller misrepresented the product.
+To succeed in a claim under the Contract and Commercial Law Act, you have to do more than just prove the seller misrepresented the product.
 You also have to show the misrepresentation influenced you to make the purchase.
 The misrepresentation doesn't have to be the only factor you relied on – but it does have to be a significant one.

 Case study: the $1500 car